 Project alternatives to be analyzed

 Besides the proposed project, the EIS also will analyze what is known as a "no action" alternative.
-This examines what would happen if the flood retention facility is not built or no improvements made to the airport levee.
+This examines what would happen if the flood retention facility is not built or no improvements are made to the airport levee.
 The study will also analyze an alternative based on localized and nonstructural actions that could help retain flood waters and reduce flood-related damage.

 State EIS scoping completed, summary available

 from Sept.
 28 through Oct.
-29, 2018 — including conducting two public scoping meetings.
+29, 2018 — including conducting two public meetings.
 During scoping, the public as well as representatives from local and tribal governments, state and federal agencies, the business community, and other organizations provided input regarding the scope of the state EIS.

 The comments we heard help identify project alternatives, likely significant adverse impacts, and potential measures to offset negative environmental effects.
 We will consider the substantive scoping comments we received as we develop the state draft EIS.